Jessevdz/OmniOrder/docs/demo.md

 ## 3. How to Use the Demo

 ### Prerequisites
-Ensure your local environment is running and `demo.omniorder.localhost` points to `127.0.0.1`.
+Ensure your local environment is running and `demo.stelly.localhost` points to `127.0.0.1`.

 ### The Narrative Flow

-1. **Enter the Shell:** Navigate to `http://demo.omniorder.localhost/demo/split`.
+1. **Enter the Shell:** Navigate to `http://demo.stelly.localhost/demo/split`.
 2. **The Tour:** A "Glass Modal" overlay will guide you.
     * *Step 1:* Highlights the Storefront (Customer View).
     * *Step 2:* Highlights the KDS (Kitchen View).